-In a new piece written for Public Discourse, Research Director for Acton Institute, Samuel Gregg, revisited crucial points made by Adam Smith in his classic Inquiry into the Nature and Causes of the Wealth of Nations which argued for an embrace of international trade.
-Unfortunately, many of Smith’s ideas have today been cast aside for a stronger cry of economic nationalism.
+In a new piece written for Public Discourse, Samuel Gregg revisits crucial points made by Adam Smith in his classic Inquiry into the Nature and Causes of the Wealth of Nations, in which Smith argues for an embrace of international trade.
+Unfortunately, many of Smith’s ideas have today been cast aside for stronger cries for economic nationalism.
 Gregg combats some misconceptions of free, global trade by revealing the dangerous results which would occur if nations chose to only implement ‘neo-mercantilism’ in the name of national interest.

 Of course, a nation’s common good cannot be reduced to economic dynamism or GDP growth.
 Smith himself never made such claims.
 Nor, however, should we forget something else underscored by Smith: that all forms of economic nationalism are premised on denying freedom to large segments of a country’s population.